corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Update colony automation overrides to account for Permanent Employment
     * Integrate additional changes from 3.3 to overridden content
     * Add compatibility for Gigastructural Engineering: districts from this mod are prohibited on gigastructures, habitat-specific districts from this mod are allowed on Interstellar habitats and Gas Giant Habitats
+* 2.0.1 Add global flag to indicate that this mod is installed

 ## Source Code